AsztiC/rubbish/rubbish-app/README.md

-# rubbish
+# Rubbish

-How to run frontend.
+**How to run the frontend:**

-Set up Flutter dev environment
+1. Set up a Flutter development environment.

-Open project
+2. Open the project.

-Connect device
+3. Connect a device (physical or emulator).

-Run main.dart file
+4. Run the `main.dart` file.